Skin wrinkles and blemishes

 Botulinum Toxin Injections

-Botulinum toxin products (Botox, Myobloc, Dysport, Xeomin) are used to smooth wrinkles that are formed over the years by muscles that are active when you make facial expressions.
-Thus, these products keep your face looking like it is at rest.
+Botulinum toxin products (Botox, Myobloc, Dysport, Xeomin, Jeuveau) are used to smooth wrinkles that are formed over the years by muscles that are active when you make facial expressions.
+Thus, these products keep your face looking like it is at rest by preventing muscle movement.
 Forehead furrows, frown lines, and crow's feet are the kinds of wrinkles that botulinum toxin treats successfully for a short period of time.

 Botulinum toxin is a substance made by a bacterium and purified before it is used for cosmetic purposes.
 This toxin temporarily paralyzes muscles.
 To smooth wrinkles, tiny amounts of the substance are injected where the muscles contract.
 This blocks the muscles from contracting thus reducing wrinkles or even causing them to temporarily disappear.
 Botulinum toxin injection should not keep you from making normal facial expressions.
 It only relaxes the muscles that link to the wrinkles that are being treated.